 Freezing Cold is how the weather at Chandratal can be best described.
-The lake sits surrounded with glaciers so a chill in the wind remains present at all times.
+The lake sits surrounded by glaciers so a chill in the wind remains present at all times.
 Even in July, you will be crawled under two blankets when spending a night here.
 Chances of a snowfall remain throughout the year, though very less from June to August.
 If cold is something that you are not overly fond of, Chandratal is not a place for you to visit.

 Temperature at Chandratal Lake

 The average temperature at Chandratal in summers remains between 5 to 10 degrees during the day and 0 Degrees Celsius at night.
 In winters, the average temperature is -20 Degrees Celsius.

 By road, Chandratal is open only from June 1st week till September.
 Some people do trek here in May and October as well but then you will have to make arrangements for accommodation as well.
 All the campsites become operational from June 2nd week onward and wrap up by early October.